 What is Quartzsite?

 Quartzsite is a small town in the Arizona desert off I-10 that is surrounded by BLM land and far, far away from the nearest Wal-Mart.
-It is only about 22 miles from the southern California border and 100 miles from Mexico.
+It is only about 22 miles from the southern California border and less than 100 miles from Mexico.
 While normally just a spot in the road you may miss if you blink, every year it starts filling up in October with winter RV snowbirds seeking to avoid snow shovels and heating bills.
-The real influx happens in January though when the annual RV swap meet occurs.
+The biggest influx happens in January when the annual RV swap meet occurs.
 The swap meet takes over the entire town with hundreds of vendors selling anything from common house tools and cooking gear to specialized wares for RVers including RVs.
-The local population swells from as little as 3,000 to over 2 million.
+The local population swells from about 3,677 to over 2 million.
 That’s a lot of people!
 Thankfully, there are plenty of RV parks in town or nearby and lots of BLM land where RVers can boondock without utilities free or nearly free.
 Eight major gem and mineral shows along with handicrafts vendors help to pack them in longer.

 Why go to Quartzsite?

 Most importantly, it is warm there all winter.
-They do get rain and wind storms which can sometimes be brutal in the desert but it is enticingly warm during the day there and you won’t see a snow shovel anywhere.
+They do get rain and wind storms which can sometimes be brutal in the desert and it can get cold at night but it is enticingly warm during the day there and you won’t see a snow shovel anywhere.

 The various RV, gem, craft, and car shows offer lots of entertainment and fun shopping for everyone.
 If you need anything for your new RV, are looking for parts, or looking for a new RV, that is the place to go for a good deal.
 Nearby is the balloon festival and pyrotechnics school (with a final show) in Havasu, Christmas parades in Quartzsite and Blythe CA , museums and shopping in or near Yuma AZ, sand dunes for 4-wheeling fun, Slab City for totally free no rules camping and touristing, Mexico for cheap eyeglasses, dental work, medications, and general shopping, fishing and boating on the Colorado river, and much more.

-Many camping groups spend time in the area together every year so come on down for the commaraderie, potluck dinners, social hours, RC model flying, geocaching, jewelry making, desert riding, etc.
+Many camping groups spend time in the area together every year so come on down for the comaraderie, potluck dinners, social hours, RC model flying, geocaching, jewelry making, desert riding, etc.

 When is the “in-season”?